Kalaiyarasi27/portfolio-website/README.md

 ### **Built with ❤️ by Kalaiyarasi N**

-> Dreamt, Designed, and Developed to revolutionize vehicle monitoring through real-time data visualization, empowering drivers with actionable insights for optimal car health and performance.
+> Dreamt, Designed, and Developed.